-Navy Ratings Most Exposed to Asbestos Aboard Spruance-Class DD
+Navy Ratings Most Exposed to Asbestos Aboard Spruance Class

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: